A credit report is your permanent record.

 What's in Your Credit Report?

-By law, each year, you are entitled to a free copy of your report from each of the three reporting agencies.
-You should take advantage of this offer and be sure to get your report from each one.
+Be sure to get your report from each one.
 They operate individually, and one may have information that the others don't.
 You never can be sure of the reporting agency or combination of agencies from which a lender will request a report; just because one reporting agency has the correct information doesn't mean that all three do.
-If you find an error, all the agencies have a process for dealing with disputes.
+And if you find something inaccurate, you can fix it.
+All the agencies have a process for dealing with disputes.

 What it means to you: Information that lenders give to one of the reporting agencies can stay on your record for 7 to 10 years.
 That's about as close to a permanent record as you can get.